nateyolles/aem-akamai-replication-agent/README.md

 # AEM Custom Akamai Replication Agent

 This project is a demonstration on how to create a custom replication agent in Adobe Experience Manager.
+The full description can be found at [http://www.nateyolles.com/blog/2016/01/aem-akamai-custom-replication-agent](http://www.nateyolles.com/blog/2016/01/aem-akamai-custom-replication-agent).

 ## Modules